structr/meetdown/README.md

 - Small before big
 - Decentralized
 - Privacy first (no ads, no user tracking)
-- Earn money: possibly yes, but only to cover costs
+- Non-commercial (Earn money?
+Maybe, but only to cover costs.
+Make profit?
+Not intentional.
+Any profit will flow back into the community)
-- Make profit: not intentional, if yes, not in the overall balance, i.e. any profit flows back into the Community

 ## Features